 Bounding into any fight with a two-fisted ka-pow, actor Adam West was Batman for many years and had no issues wearing the cloth costume.

-This Batman may not have looked physically imposing, but this was still a Batman who gave his all in every fight and could escape from any deathtrap.
-And there were a lot of deathtraps back then.
-Doing detective work came naturally to this Batman, he could banter using alliteration with ease and gave respect to all who deserved it.
-Occasionally brooding over the deaths of his parents, as Bruce Wayne he was a philanthropist and an all-around nice guy.
+This Batman may not have looked physically imposing, but this was still a Batman who gave his all in every fight and could escape from any death trap.
+And there were a lot of death traps back then.
+Doing detective work came naturally to this Batman.
+He could banter using alliteration with ease and gave respect to all who deserved it.
+Occasionally brooding over his parents’ deaths, Bruce Wayne was a philanthropist and an all-around nice guy.

 Plus, this Batman had a real way with the ladies.
 His moments with Catwoman are so sexually-charged that it’s amazing it was allowed on television at all.

-In a great film, Keaton presents one of the best Batmans ever and gives him more depth than any live-action actor in recent years.
+In a great film, Keaton presents one of the best Batman ever and gives him more depth than any live-action actor in recent years.

 In fact, fans love Keaton so much that Warner Bros. is bringing him back in the upcoming Flash movie.

 You can’t get better than the best.
 Kevin Conroy started out on the classic Batman animated series, but then there was the Justice League.
 And Justice League Unlimited.
 And Batman Beyond.
 And Gotham Knight.
-And Public Enemies, Apocalypse, Doom, The Flashpoint Paradox, New Adventures of Batman and Assault on Arkham.
+And Public Enemies, Apocalypse, Doom, The Flashpoint Paradox, New Adventures of Batman, Mask of the Phantasm and Assault on Arkham.
 And those Arkham video games.
 And even the new Killing Joke movie.
 He’s been the main voice of Batman for nearly 25 years, portraying the character for longer than any other actor.

 So what makes Conroy the best Batman / Bruce Wayne actor?
 It’s because he’s never played just one definitive Batman, but pretty much every type of Batman you can imagine.

-His various Batmen – regardless of whichever version you favour the most – will always be just right, both due to great writing and because Conroy captures the Dark Knight Detective so perfectly.
+His various Batmen – regardless of whichever version you favour the most – will always be just right, both due to great writing and because Conroy perfectly captures the Dark Knight Detective.
 It’s simply hard to imagine anyone doing a better job.
 Maybe one day there will be, but for now and the foreseeable future Kevin Conroy IS the ultimate Batman.
 He is the best actor to play the iconic role.
 Even his work in Crisis on Infinite Earths was great!

 While the fallout from 2017’s Justice League was widely discussed as well as Affleck’s phoned-in performance, it’s still bizarre to see Clooney’s version of the Caped Crusader ranked above Affleck and Kilmer.
 If anything, Affleck’s turn as Gotham’s protector in Batman V Superman: Dawn of Justice was one of the best portrayals of the character in cinematic history.
 Kilmer wasn’t exactly a bad Batman in Batman Forever, either, so he doesn’t deserve the bottom spot.
 Also, Batman & Robin is universally considered as possibly the worst superhero film ever made, with Clooney apologising for his part in it numerous times, so how does he rank so high?

-That said, maybe we shouldn’t put too much emphasis on this poll as the audience also voted Halle Berry as their favourite Catwoman actress over Michelle Pfeiffer and Anne Hathaway, so they might’ve been trolling from the get-go.
+That said, maybe we shouldn’t emphasise this poll as the audience voted Halle Berry as their favourite Catwoman actress over Michelle Pfeiffer and Anne Hathaway, so they might’ve been trolling from the get-go.

 At least the results were accurate in the Joker category, as Heath Ledger came out on top, followed by Jack Nicholson and Jared Leto.
 That’s a ranking that most people cannot dispute.

-If the answers to the Batman question were genuine, though, the end of days may soon be upon us.
-It’s 2019 and Americans think Clooney was a better Batman than Affleck.
+If the answers to the Batman question were genuine, the end of days may soon be upon us.
+It’s 2019, and Americans think Clooney was a better Batman than Affleck.
 They also believe Bale’s Batman was the best?
 Mind-blowing.